MichaelJSr/TTSCardMaker/README.md

 Damage dealing de-buffs still take effect on cards in the hand, dealing damage and/or running out at the end of the Global Turn

+Mutliple debuffs dealing damage at the end of a creatures turn count as separate instances of damage

 Debuff durations will be specified on the card

 Standard Debuffs can only have one instance of themselves applied to a creature, but stacking debuffs can have any number of themselves applied